yuki24/pushing/README.md

    * [andpush](https://github.com/yuki24/andpush) (recommended)
    * [fcm](https://github.com/spacialdb/fcm)

-If you are starting from scratch, we'd recommend using [anpotic](https://github.com/ostinelli/apnotic) for APNs and [andpush](https://github.com/yuki24/andpush) for FCM due to their reliability and performance:
+If you are starting from scratch, it is recommended using [anpotic](https://github.com/ostinelli/apnotic) for APNs and [andpush](https://github.com/yuki24/andpush) for FCM due to their reliability and performance:

 ```ruby
 gem 'apnotic' # APNs integration